joaoandradegp-wq/LinuxMint-HomeServer/SERVER_PANEL/README.md

-<h1 align="center">🖥️ Home Server Control Panel</h1>
+<h1 align="center">🖥️ Server Panel</h1>

 <p align="center">
-Home Server Control Panel is a lightweight graphical management application designed to manage and monitor essential components of a Linux home server.
+Server Panel is a lightweight graphical management application designed to manage and monitor essential components of a Linux home server.
 It provides a simple Tkinter interface for managing Samba shares, Conky disk monitoring, FileBrowser, and an integrated Server Monitor API.
 </p>